 The ASF (and ASF error) data grids should be converted into RTCM SC-127 format ready for use by receiver manufacturers.
 It should also be handed to IALA for conversion to IHO S-245 format; see Section 3.4.

-Recommended reading: XXXX

 Operational Aspects

 Aspects of service providers’ operations are presented here, with some detail found in [13].